NeuroML/Documentation/source/Userdocs/Schemas/Inputs.md

 <i>Poisson spike generator with delay and duration connected to single synapse providing an input current.
-Similar to ComponentType poissonFiringSynapse. .</i>
+Similar to ComponentType poissonFiringSynapse.</i>